 What can cause anxiety?

-Like many physical and mental health conditions, anxiety can result from the interplay of:
+Like many physical and mental health conditions, anxiety can result from the interplay of numerous factors.

 Contributing factors that can worsen anxiety include quality and quantity of sleep, quality of one’s diet, timing and quantity of meals, caffeine, nicotine, and sugary food/drink consumption, amount of screen time, social isolation, lack of exercise, and abuse of alcohol and drugs (including prescription medication).

-When a person visits us, we will have a discussion about symptoms and life experiences.
+When a person visits our office, we will have a discussion about symptoms and life experiences.
 We may order blood work to identify the presence of health conditions that can cause anxiety-like symptoms.
 Based on these results, we may suggest natural approaches to manage anxiety, such as: